dkifer/blog/_posts/2024-08-24-Paper-writing-and-mathematical-notation.md

 When you are giving presentations, notation is an even bigger problem.
 The audience is **more likely** to forget the notation because someone keeps talking while they try to remember it.
 The audience also has no ability to flip back to a table of notation, and if they blink, they might not even see some of it.

 So, whenever possible, use pictures and small examples instead of notation.
-You can, of course, have a slide that with notation and a theorem to prove that your results generalize beyond the small example, but the main focus of your presentation is the small example.
+You can, of course, have a slide  with notation and a theorem to prove that your results generalize beyond the small example, but the main focus of your presentation is the small example.

 Here are some examples of these points.
 The first is a picture I used to discuss data swapping.
 Even though it is a crude drawing it is better than introducing variables for geographic locations, household records, etc.